 Expand into new markets.

 Expanding into new markets is a great way to grow your microbrewery, but it is not easy.
-There are more than 4,700 microbreweries in the United States.
+There are thousands of microbreweries in the United States.
 In addition to being highly competitive, the beer market is influenced by longstanding drink preferences.
 For example, IPAs are very popular in the Pacific Northwest, lagers are the overwhelming choice in the Midwest and South, and light beers and pale ale are favorites in the Southwestern states.

 So, research the markets you are interested in entering.
 This is a great way to see what beer types sell well and determine if any beer-drinking trends are emerging.